AlaaZoubi2001/bank-churn-analysis/README.md

 | **DAX** | Custom measures and calculated columns |

 ### Why Power BI?

-This is my **first project using Power BI**.
-Although I have prior experience with Tableau, I chose Power BI for this project because of its:
+This is my first project using Power BI, building on my previous experience with Tableau.
+Power BI was chosen for its strong DAX capabilities and seamless SQL integration.
-- Strong integration with SQL databases
-- Powerful DAX language for advanced calculations
-- Industry-standard tool in banking and finance
-- Excellent storytelling and interactive capabilities

 ---

-## 👤 Target Audience & Role
+## Target Audience & Role

 ### Primary Audience:
 **Churn Customer Analysis Manager** — responsible for monitoring customer attrition, identifying at-risk segments, and implementing retention strategies.